Deepika-Koviri/gla-devops/README.md

 # gla-devops
-a sample java web appilication (test case)
+a sample java web appilication (test case) using devops